 Home surveys help buyers make informed decisions on whether to go ahead with buying a property, before legally committing themselves.
 Despite their importance, many buyers remain confused about surveys.

 A mortgage valuation report is often wrongly assumed to be a building survey.
-Actually, it is purely an indication of the property’s value for loan purposes, prepared for the lender, not the purchaser.
-Most importantly, it won’t uncover any potential problems.
-However, when questioned, 58 per cent of respondents wrongly believed a valuation report included the building’s condition, including searching for damp and structural movement.
+Actually, it is purely an indication of the property’s value for loan purposes, prepared for the lender, not the purchaser and based on nothing more than a limited "walkthrough" inspection of the property; indeed increasingly and especially where the ratio of mortgage loan to property value is relatively low there is no inspection of the property on behalf of the mortgage lender, the valuation being based on a desktop research using an Automated Valuation Model (AVM).
+Most importantly, it won’t uncover many potential problems.
+However, when questioned in research carried out in 2010, 58 per cent of respondents wrongly believed a valuation report was based on a survey of the building’s condition, including searching for damp and structural movement.
 A further 31 per cent were mistakenly under the impression it included advice on any legal issues a solicitor should investigate.

 A survey might just be able to help you get a better deal on your property, too.
-76 per cent of those questioned agreed that a more comprehensive survey could potentially allow you to negotiate a better deal with the seller.
+76% of those questioned agreed that a more comprehensive survey could potentially allow you to negotiate a better deal with the seller.

 To help homebuyers navigate the survey market, RICS has prepared some helpful tips: